gnowin/iot-project/README.md

 <img src="https://github.com/gnowin/iot-project/assets/100692493/4f1c7405-3e84-447b-b7ab-244811bb9f92" alt="grafanamobile2" style="width:49%;"/>

-By default and in my testing, the data is just perserved for four days, but this can be changed in the configurations.
+By default and in my testing, the data is just preserved for four days, but this can be changed in the configurations.

 ## Finalizing the design

 Here is the final result of my project:

 <img src="https://github.com/gnowin/iot-project/assets/100692493/7fb8958b-f80d-49b3-96c1-c5bd53c4067d" alt="finalresult" style="width:100%;"/>